juanleston/SQL-Learning-Tutorial/README.md

 ## 1. Contents

-  - DVD_practice: PostgreSQL Script with SQL coding excercises.
+  - Completed Exercises: PostgreSQL Script with completed SQL coding excercises for reference.
+  - Empty Execises: Empty SQL practice exercises for user input.
   - dvdrental.tar: .tar file used to backup the database schema and data into PgAdmin.
   - PostgreSQL-Sample-Database.png: Entity Relationship Diagram for reference.